KipCollo/Frontend-Revision/4.0 Typescript/Readme.md

 tsc <filename.ts>
 ```

-However it's transpiled under the hood in frameworks.
+However it's transpiled under the hood in frameworks.Typescript is supported by all major libraries and frameworks.

+To create a typescript code:-

+1. Create a package json file i.e npm init.
+2. Initialize typescript i.e tsc --init.